watzon/marionette/README.md

 # Marionette

-Marionette is a Crystal shard which provides a high-level API to control Chrome or Chromium over the dev tools protocol.
-Marionette runs headless by default, and is capable of downloading a headless chrome instance to run.
-It can however, be configured to run with a full fledged Chrome or Chromium instance.

-This project is an attempt to Crystalize™ [puppeteer](https://github.com/GoogleChrome/puppeteer) and provide a very similar API.
-Once the API is relatively stable documentation will be added.
+Marionette is a Crystal shard that replaces the functionality of Selenium (Firefox only for now) by communicating directly with an instance of the brower.
+It provides a simple, but powerful API which allows everything from navigation to screenshots to executing JavaScript.

 ## Installation